MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Fullscreen

-In WebView2 you can find out when when an HTML element enters or leaves fullscreen.
+In WebView2, you can find out when an HTML element enters or leaves full-screen view.

 ##### [C#](#tab/c-sharp)